Table of contents

 Team workload management has always been a sensitive topic in a workplace – too much on your plate will leave you feeling overwhelmed and having too little to do can make you feel unimportant and lethargic.
 To solve such inconsistencies in teams and to make sure projects are run more effectively, the process of workload management was introduced.

-Instead of assigning tasks intuitively or randomly, effective workload management asks managers to consider various aspects of the project and to prepare a plan on how to schedule and divide tasks more sensibly.
-Factors like resource availability, task priorities, team member involvement in other projects, and due dates all play a major part in creating the workload management plan.
-Thus, managing team workload a process based on facts instead of presumptions.
+Instead of assigning tasks intuitively or randomly, effective workload management strategies asks managers to consider various aspects of the project and to prepare a plan on how to schedule and divide tasks more sensibly.
+Factors like resource availability, task priorities, team member involvement in other projects, and due dates all play a major part in workload planning.
+Thus, managing team workload based on facts instead of presumptions.

 So you have a new project, a new team or simply want to improve your practices?
 The question you may be asking now is how to manage workload effectively?
-While each manager has their own preferred methods, here are 6 steps you should include.
+While each manager has their own preferred methods, here are 6 steps you should consider to create a winning workload management strategy.

 The very first thing you should do when starting to manage a workload is checking the current capacity and workload of your team or teams.
 Consult with other managers that share resources with you and get a clear understanding of how much your team can do and is already doing.
 This will allow you to plan confidently and be certain that anything new you add to the team members’ plate is manageable.